jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

   })
 ```

-The above code has been included for reference only.
+<small>The above code has been included for reference only.</small>

 The registration route is complete, we can now move on to the login route.